Things Will Get Better

-2020 is a year that has forced us all to adjust to change in how we do things.
+2020 is a year that has forced us all to adjust to change in how we do things, but things will get better.
 Unfortunately, the COVID-19 Pandemic now threatens Thanksgiving and Holiday traditions.
 Many families have dug in their heels, vowing to do the holidays the way they always have.

 What is the alternative for celebrating this important family holiday?
 How do you plan for a Thanksgiving during a pandemic?
 In “normal” times, the Thanksgiving holiday is among one of the busiest travel times in the year.
 But this year, airline bookings for November are down as much as 88% compared to this time last year.
 Recently, the Governor announced that all gatherings must be capped at 10 people — even in private homes.

 My family plans to stay home this year.
 Just the four of us – me, my two sons who are LIFEPlan Members, and my partner of 11 years, Tom.
 We will be celebrating Thanksgiving at home.
 We have never done this, and it is disappointing.
 But we will be OK.
 We will adapt to this new normal now, the same way we have since March.

 We have much to be thankful for, something we constantly remind ourselves.
 My family and I have been lucky to have stayed healthy throughout the pandemic.
 While some extended family members have had COVID, they have been almost completely asymptomatic and have recovered quickly.
 I have also been fortunate to have switched my Social Work practice completely to telehealth.
 And I’ve been able to be home with my kids much of the day every day.